aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/working-with-symbologies/_index.md

 {{< /highlight >}}

 **QR Code**
 *QR Code* is a 2D symbology that is used to encode long strings of alphanumeric data, typically text or URL.
 A QR code is composed of an array of black and white squares that can be recognized by smartphones and other readers.
 The *QR Code* symbology provides high data encoding density.
-Moreover, it supports the **Reed-Solomon** error correction that allows not only to restore corrupted data but also to ensure correct information recognition.
+Moreover, it supports the **Reed-Solomon** error correction that allows not only to restore corrupted data but also to ensure correct information decoding.

 <p align="center"><image src="QrCode.png"></p>